-Approximately 80% of Grade 3s in 2020 will transition to English as a Language of Learning and Teaching (LOLT) in Grade 4 in 2021.
-They would have received very little instruction in English First Additional Language (FAL) in preparation for the transition to English.
+Approximately 80% of Grade 3s in 2020 will transition to English as a LOLT in Grade 4 in 2021.
+They would have received very little instruction in English FAL in preparation for the transition to English.
 Similarly, the Grade 4 level in 2020 suffered amongst the most losses of instructional time due to school closures and will transition to Grade 5 with little exposure to English as the LOLT in the previous year.
-Life Skills should be reduced and integrated into the teaching of both Home Language and FAL at the Grade 4 and 5 levels for 2021 and the additional four hours gained allocated to English First Additional Language.
+Life Skills should be reduced and integrated into the teaching of both Home Language and First Additional Language at the Grade 4 and 5 levels for 2021 and the additional four hours gained allocated to English First Additional Language.
 Specific guidance in this respect should be provided for teachers.